-Even though Precious Jeopardy is a beautiful Christmas story, I wanted to read it one last time before I gave it away, as a gift, to a special friend.
+Even though Precious Jeopardy is a beautiful Christmas story, I wanted to read it one last time before I gave it away, as a gift, to a true friend.

 This story takes place during the worst years of the Great Depression.
 It is about a businessman considering suicide around Christmas time and his personal regeneration.
 I have enjoyed reading this book, over the years at Christmas time, as it has made me think more intently about my life, objectives, and choices–as well as–the value of life and the lives of those around me.

 Since this book is no longer in print, you may read a brief overview of the story here.

 My ten favorite quotes or passages from Precious Jeopardy by Lloyd C. Douglas, (1933) are as follows:

 Quotes cited from “Precious Jeopardy” follow this format: (Chapter.Page Number.Paragraph)

 1. All the little endearments–the pat on her shoulder, the tips of his fingers swept lightly across her cheek as they passed at close quarters in the hallway, the furtive pantomime of a kiss across the breakfast-table accompanied by a dreamily reminiscent look that speeded the heart a little and made one glance at the children out of the tail of one’s eye hoping to find them busy with their porridge–all these cherished moments were as irrecoverable as if they had never been. ∼ Lloyd C. Douglas–The Author (1.11.1)

 Comment: Oh the sweet memories that are lost and forgotten… Another reason to take advantage of each moment and live life to the fullest at every turn!